 “I love drifting because it’s a true performance art; you build a jaw dropping car, make it loud, low, and cool, and then throw it sideways around a track.
 The driving becomes as much an art form as the car itself.”

 Like any good motorsport event the friendships and bonds formed between both man and machine form an integral part of why we all do what we do.
 Having to travel hundreds of miles each year to be able to participate in events at his home track in Seattle doesn’t dissuade Paul from going back year after year because of both his love for the sport and his addiction to build something bigger and better each visit.
 This kind of dedication only comes from someone with the drive to live and breathe the lifestyle down to the last smoking tire at the end of a long weekend.
+Is this the lifestyle you long for?
+Looking to make your car drift ready, like Paul’s Corolla?
+You can find detailed guides on conducting car modifications for all budgets as well as regular posts on the latest car parts over at Low Offset.

 Owner: Paul Harrison